ClaraBrimnesGardner/ClaraBrimnesGardner.github.io/index.markdown

 {% include CloroplethIncidentTabs.html %}
 Both in terms of incidents, injuries and fatalities, school district 2 is by far the most dangerous district.
 The safest districts are located in the west of Brooklyn (district 16 and 32).
 When switching to injury percentage the pciture changes a lot.
 School district 2 is now the safest district, while districts in West Brooklyn and Queens are more dangerous.
 The most dangerous district in terms of injury rate is district 18 in Brooklyn, where 40 % of crashes results in an injury.

-Below the temporal patterns are investigated
+Below the temporal patterns are investigated.
+The plot below shows the distribution of the accidents across the 24 hours of the day.
+The legend allows you to add one or more districts
 {% include DistrictBars.html %}